 World of Wool

-Over the last 10 years, World of Wool have grown into the go-to place to buy wool and fibre, supplying their products to crafters in over 60 countries.
+Over the last 10 years, World of Wool has grown into the go-to place to buy wool and fibre, supplying their products to crafters in over 60 countries.

 Because of the high volumes of products World of Wool offer, it was essential that their eCommerce site was as easy to navigate and use as possible.
 Through a clearly defined mobile navigation and additional search functionality, we made sure that you could find the product you’re looking for quickly.
 And custom apps (such as the custom blend maker) were designed with accessibility and ease of use across all devices in mind.